ryanklee/LLM-Workflow-Director/docs/workflow_configuration.md

 - `from`: The name of the starting stage
 - `to`: The name of the destination stage
-- `condition`: A description of the condition that must be met to allow this transition
+- `condition`: (Optional) A description of the condition that must be met to allow this transition

+If no condition is specified, the transition will be allowed as soon as the 'from' stage is completed.

 Example: